patrovite/Course_Generator/doc/en/md/08-Use.md

 The button ![delete curve button](./images/Curve/chart_curve_delete.png) deletes the selected curve.

 > **How to choose a speed curve?**
 > This will depend on you, your goals...
-You can base yourself on a percentage of your VMA.
+You can base yourself on a percentage of your vVO2max.
-> For example for a long trail you can take 60% of your VMA.
+> For example for a long trail you can take 60% of your vVO2max.
 About 10km/h in my case, I then select the curve of 10km/h.
 > There is also the pratice.
 At the beginning you will surely underestimate or over-evaluate your speed.
 But over time your choice will become more and more precise.

 **Notes:**